 Non-Creamy Caesar Salad Dressing is an easy and delicious homemade salad dressing that takes little to no effort to make right at home.
 Just shake, shake, shake and you are done!

 This Non-Creamy Caesar Salad Dressing is a lighter version of the creamy favorite, is made with no anchovies or raw eggs and is ready in 10 minutes!

-I love a good Caesar Dressing, but I don’t always want the thick, creamy and heavy type.
+I love a good classic Caesar dressing, but I don’t always want the thick, creamy and heavy type.
 This is my mother’s recipe for Non-Creamy Caesar Salad Dressing.

-Heavy on the garlic, but light on the cream.
+Heavy on the garlic cloves, but light on the cream.
 And for those that turn their noses up to the little fishies, this is a caesar dressing with no anchovies!

 Christine says: “What an absolutely stellar idea.
 The typical Caesar is probably the one salad dressing I really don’t like because it has such an odd consistency.
 This, however, is right up my alley.”

 Typical Caesar salad ingredients include anchovies, raw eggs, garlic, Dijon mustard, lemon juice and Parmesan cheese.
 Pair it with homemade croutons and grilled chicken for a full meal.